 Now there are 4 options:

-- Blue square in the middle: this update has been superseded by another update, and superseded another update as well, this is an example of an update you may want to clean (decline)
+The update has been superseded by another update and superseded another update as well, this is an example of an update you may want to clean (decline).

-- Blue square in the right below corner: this update has been superseded by another update, this is an example of an update you may want to clean (decline)
+The update has been superseded by another update, this is an example of an update you may want to clean (decline).

 Run the Server Cleanup Wizard

 Make sure you have all the options selected in the wizard and let it run.
 It will delete the files from the declined updates.

 In the automatic approval options, under the advanced tab, there is an option to automatically approve update revisions for previously approved updates and subsequentially decline the now expired updates.
 I suggest you select them.

 Note: Always verify that all superseding updates are approved before doing this operation!

 WSUS Explained: Centralized Windows Update Management Made Easy